Yamada Nagamasa: Travels between Siam and Japan

 After more than 12 years in Siam, Yamada Nagamasa went to Japan in 1624 on board one of his ships, where he sold a cargo of Siamese deer hide in Nagasaki.
 He stayed in Japan for three years, trying to obtain a Red Seal permit, but finally left in 1627, with the simple status of a foreign ship.

-In 1626, Nagamasa offered a painting of one of his warship to a temple of his hometown in Shizuoka.
-That painting was lost in a fire, but a copy of it remains to this day.
+In 1626, Nagamasa offered a painting of one of his warships to a temple of his hometown in Shizuoka.
+That painting itself was lost in a fire, but a copy remains to this day.
 It portrays a ship with Western-style rigging, 18 cannons, and sailors in samurai gear.
-He returned to Siam in 1627.
+Nagamasa returned to Siam in 1627.

-In 1628, one of his ships transporting rice from Ayutthaya to Malacca was arrested by a Dutch warship blockading the city.
+In 1628, one of his ships transporting rice from Ayutthaya to Malacca was seized by a Dutch warship blockading the city.
 The ship was released once the identity of the owner became clear, since the Dutch knew that Yamada was held in great respect by the King of Siam, and they did not wish to enter into a diplomatic conflict.
 Yamada was also valued by the Dutch as a supplier of deer hide, and they invited him to trade more with Batavia.